dan82124/havesomefun/README.md

 * Register your account on github.com if you don't have one
 * Sign in your account on github.com
 * Go to https://github.com/tonywgh/havesomefun in the same browser
-* Click "Fork" on the top right corner of the page
+* Click "Fork" button at the top right corner on the page
-* Then you can clone the project on you local computer, and you can workon it
+* Then you can clone the project on you local computer
 * Work on the project
 * Push your work back to github
 * Create a pull request by clicking "New Pull Request" on https://github.com/tonywgh/havesomefun